liyao001/BioQueueDoc/source/cluster.rst

 When running on cluster, BioQueue corporates with the original DRMs and associates them to allocate proper resources for jobs.
 In this page, we will introduce:

 1. How to use BioQueue in cluster
-2. How to develop new cluster plug-ins for BioQueue
+2. How to develop new cluster plugins for BioQueue
 3. Problems you may encounter with

 How to use BioQueue on clusters
 -------------------------------
-The usage of BioQueue on clusters is identical to on local or clouds.
+The usage of BioQueue on clusters is identical to local or clouds.
 The only thing you need to do extraly is to tell BioQueue you are using a cluster.
 Here is the protocol.

-1. Install BioQueue follow the protocol mentioned before.
+1. Install BioQueue following the `protocol mentioned before <getstarted.html>`_.
 2. Run BioQueue web server.
 3. Login to BioQueue and open ``Settings``.
 4. Click ``Cluster Settings`` in the page and fill in the form.
 By default, the value for ``Cluster engine`` is ``Run on local / cloud`` and all options for clusters are disabled.
 Once you choose a cluster engine (For example, TorquePBS), the cluster model for BioQueue will be activated.
 To turn it off, change cluster engine back to ``Run on local / cloud``.